hoprnet/hoprnet/UNRELEASED_TOKENS.md

 <signature of "Link my Ethereum address to HOPR node address 16Uiu2HAmQBZA4TzjKjU5fpCSprGuM2y8mpepNwMS6ZKFATiKg68h>
 ```

-2. PM creates an issue containing user's email and assigns a [team member](#who-is-team-member) to tackle.
+2. PM creates a github issue containing the email's content and assigns a [team member](#who-is-team-member) to tackle.
+Any personally identifyable data should be removed from the email.
 3. Team member must then verify the validity of the request:
    1. Signer address (aka `CLAIMANT_ADDR`) of the signature has claimable tokens on schedules `EarlyTokenBuyers` or `TeamAndAdvisors` _(link to etherscan method)_.
    2. Signer does not already exist in [unreleasedTokens.json](./packages/cover-traffic/unreleasedTokens.json)